SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageError.md

 This test should pass.
+We suggest you add more tests for example with a super message in the subclass `CInterpretable` finding a method in the root class `CInterpretableRoot`.
+Such tests should also pass.

 ### Correct Semantics Verification

 To ensure that the method lookup is correctly implemented, especially in the presence of `super` messages, we need to stress our implementation with an extra scenario.
-Several books wrongly define that `super` messages lookup methods starting from the superclass of the class of the receiver.
-This is plain wrong.
+Indeed, several books wrongly define that `super` messages lookup methods starting from the superclass of the class of the receiver.
+This is plain wrong!

 This definition, illustrated in the code snippet below, is incorrect: it only works when the inheritance depth is limited to two classes, a class, and its superclass.
-In other cases, this definition creates an infinite loop.
+In other cases, this definition creates an infinite loop as you can experiment it with the `redefinedMethod` method definitions below.

 ```
 CInterpreter >> visitMessageNode: aMessageNode